UmarAhmed/terminal-agenda/README.md

 # terminal-agenda
-Minimalist agenda/calendar which records deadlines and helps reminds users
+Minimalist agenda/calendar which records deadlines and outputs reminders

 By placing the executable in your .bashrc, the program can output reminders everytime a terminal opens